 The ability to communicate in other languages is a great asset for work, study and leisure.
 Studying French at Cadbury College will allow you to improve your skills in listening, speaking, reading and writing in this language.
 Languages are more important in today’s world than they have ever been because we live in a multilingual global society.
 Languages have a very solid reputation with universities and employers alike.

-- A minimum of 5 GCSEs, 2 at grade B and 3 at grade C, including English.
-An A grade in GCSE French is needed.
+- A grade 7 in GCSE French is needed.
 Modern Foreign Languages Teaching staff may accept a lower grade in some circumstances.

 - Please click here to see grades conversions in line with the new grading system.